Yrahcaz7/The-Septenary-Forest/docs/layer-features.md

     For normal layers, the default for `softcap` is `e1e7`, and for other types of layers, the default for `softcap` is `Infinity`.
     The default for `softcapPower` is always `0.5`.

+Additional features:

+- `softcaps`, `softcapPowers`: **OVERRIDE**.
+These are just like `softcap` and `softcapPower`, except they are arrays of values, allowing for multiple softcaps instead of just one.
+If either of these are missing or are an empty array, `softcap` and `softcapPower` are used instead.
+Both can also be functions that return an array, rather than an array itself.

 ## Other prestige-related features

 - `canBuyMax()`: **sometimes required**.
 Required for static layers.
 Function used to determine if buying max is permitted.